Saturday School Festival celebrating all things music!

 Can you tell us about your role at Leeds College of Music?

-I teach small groups of pianists aged from 6 to 10.
+I teach small groups of pianists aged from 9 to 14 years old.
 I like to teach them all different types of music from different eras.
 We cover the basics of scaling and chords and I encourage them to practice different types of music to what they are use to.
 My students will work in groups to learn how to improvise and gain team building skills.

 What are the most common challenges your students face?